Soapy7261/goofyproxy/README.md

-call, play sine tones with different frequencies in a voice call, send botted text messages, read and write `.txt` files, flicker a light really fast, send DNS queries with custom TXT records, transmit pulses to an unused FM frequnecy with a software-defined radio, the list goes on.
+call, play sine tones with different frequencies in a voice call, send botted text messages, read and write `.txt` files, flicker a light really fast, send DNS queries with custom TXT records, transmit pulses to an unused FM frequnecy with a software-defined radio dongle, the list goes on.

 Now let's see what this project provides.